walterfreeman/phy211/syllabus.md

 ### Religious observances and excused absences

-*(The following is common to all SU classes)*

-SU’s religious observances notification and policy, found at http://hendricks.syr.edu/spiritual-life/index.html, recognizes the diversity of faiths represented among the campus community and protects the rights of students, faculty, and staff to observe religious holidays according to their tradition.
-Under the policy, students are provided an opportunity to make up any examination, study, or work requirements that may be missed due to a religious observance provided they notify their instructors before the end of the second week of classes.
-An online notification process is available for students in My Slice / StudentServices / Enrollment / MyReligiousObservances / Add a Notification.

-*(The following is specific to Physics 211)*
+We anticipate that students will occasionally need to miss class for events occurring on inflexible dates that are of singular importance to their education, their families, their health or the health of others, their careers, their religious faith or life stance, or their participation in the democratic process.
+These absences will be excused (i.e. missing recitation or class for these reasons will not count against your participation grade).

+These excused absences are generally:

+* Religious observances (declared in advance on MySlice during the first two weeks of class)

-Events of equal solemnity to major religious observances, occurring on inflexible dates, will be given the same deference as religious observances.
-This includes weddings and commitment ceremonies of immediate family members, funerals, caregiving duties for sick family members, and the like.
-Note that I consider romantic partners and exceptionally close friends to be family.
+* Personal events of equal solemnity to major religious observances occurring on inflexible dates.
+This includes weddings and commitment ceremonies of close family members, funerals, and the like.

-Note that attendance at political demonstrations occurring on inflexible dates or in response to ongoing events of significant gravity, regardless of affiliation or cause, will also be treated as such an event.
+* Caregiving duties for sick family members, other family emergencies, or singularly-important events

+* Illness or injury that jeopardizes your health or the health of others if you come to class

+* Attendance at academic events (for instance, travel to an academic conference, participation in a seminar, performance in the marching band or a student ensemble, etc.).

+* Attendance at a professional development opportunity (a career fair, a job interview, a ROTC event)

+* Participation in the political process (canvassing for a campaign, attendance at a scheduled demonstration or a spontaneous one in response to current events)

-If you need to miss class for such a reason, please notify Dr. Freeman as far in advance as practical to discuss arrangements.
+If you must miss recitation for such a reason, please notify your recitation instructor in advance if possible.
+If you must miss an
+*exam* for such a reason, please talk to one of the professors to make arrangements.

+Absence from class for recreational activities unrelated to academics, professional development, or solemn family life will not be excused.
+Unexcused absences include:

+* Any Greek Life event (any activity put on by a Greek-letter organization, with the exception of purely academic honor societies)

+* Any athletic event (as an athlete or a spectator), whether NCAA-sanctioned or not.

+* Weather (unless you are a commuter student who cannot get to campus safely or campus is closed)